Demirer, Horton, Immorlica, Lucier, Shahidi (2026)

 Each step is executed as Manual, Automated, or Augmented.

-A Manual step becomes a manual task; an Augmented step, alone or preceded by Automated steps, forms one AI chain task (length ≥ 1).
+A Manual step becomes a manual task; an Augmented step, alone or preceded by Automated steps, forms one AI chain task.

 Manual step